angels-Inc/modules/authentication/github/README.md

 ## Configuration

-To activate the module, you need to add the module to the `modules` section in your `graphcool.yml` file:
+After downloading the module, add it to the `modules` section in your `graphcool.yml` file:

 ```yaml
 modules: